I love to do Indian food on my BBQ and a cucumber raita makes the perfect side or serve it as a dip.

 TIP - If you do eat something too hot for comfort, a dairy drink is the best course of action and yogurt more so than milk.

 It is capsaicin in the chili that causes a chemical reaction with the nerve receptors in the mouth and gives that burning sensation.
-Whilst cold water will reduce the burning temporarily, this is down the the physical temperature of the water and nothing else - water actually spreads the burning sensation.
+Whilst cold water will reduce the burning temporarily, this is down to the physical temperature of the water and nothing else - water actually spreads the burning sensation.

 It is casein in dairy products that act as a detergent and "dissolves" the connection between the capsaicin and the nerve endings and lactic acid (specifically in yogurt) that acts as a solvent for the capsaicin.
 Both of these factors contributing to the cooler effect.